Skip to main content

 Credit Note corrections

 Credit Notes themselves can be processed incorrectly.
 The correction method depends on whether the Return checkbox was selected.
+If the shipment associated with the credit note has not been completed, Unleashed might automatically count the stock back into inventory even without marking the Return checkbox.
+Be aware of this behavior when processing corrections.

 If Return was ticked in the Credit Note